Why is a consultation necessary?

 What happens during the consultation?

 If we have everything we need, our consultations can be brief.
-Dr. O’Quinn and his physician assistant will meet with you to review your pathology report and discuss your diagnosis.
+Dr. O’Quinn or Dr. Owen and their physician assistant will meet with you to review your pathology report and discuss your diagnosis.
 Your medical history will be reviewed with you as well.
 Also, the biopsy site will be examined and digital photographs will be taken of the area.
 The recommended procedure and reconstructive options will be discussed.
 If we foresee referral to a plastic or oculoplastic surgeon after the Mohs procedure, we can make these arrangements and pre-operative testing as necessary.

 What do I bring to the consultation?